Mayfair Mall shooting

 On November 20, 2020, a shooting occurred at Mayfair Mall in Wauwatosa, Wisconsin, United States.
 Eight people were injured but survived.
 The shooter fled the scene afterwards and was later arrested during a traffic stop.
 Police said the shooting was not a random act and had been sparked by an earlier altercation between two groups.
 Two days later, several people were arrested in connection with the shooting, including a 15-year-old boy.

 Background

 On February 2, 2020, a fatal shooting had occurred at Mayfair Mall.
 In that shooting, Alvin Cole, a 17-year-old African-American male, was killed in an incident with police officers.
-Cole fired a bullet from a gun before being fatally shot five times by a black police officer Joseph Mensah.
+Cole fired a bullet from a gun before being fatally shot five times by black police officer Joseph Mensah.
 Mensah was suspended and eventually resigned after an independent investigation found that he was involved in two other fatal shootings, among other issues, and revealed that the bullet Cole fired hit his own arm before he was fatally shot by the officer.
 His resignation is effective as of November 30, 2020.
 Despite this, no charges were filed against the officer, sparking protests.